 Even though Polaroid stopped producing film back in 2009, instant photography has never been more popular thanks to The Impossible Project taking up the mantle and recreating film for the cameras we love.
 In all honesty instant photography is an addiction and once you’ve started you’ll find yourself dreaming in little squares and spending your rent money on film… or maybe that’s just me.
 You have been warned!

-I have many different Polaroid cameras but the two I use most frequently are my SX-70 and 680; both cameras are about 30+ years old and were found on eBay.
+I have many different Polaroid cameras but the two I use most frequently are my SX-70 (bought on eBay) and Land Camera 195 (bought from the awesome Cory at Landcameras.com).
 When buying any camera from eBay make sure you read the description carefully – you’re looking for a camera that’s been TESTED with film and works smoothly, preferably with clean rollers and lens/viewfinder.
 There will be many cameras offered that were ‘found in my father’s attic’ and sold as seen – avoid those as they probably won’t work.
-I stalked eBay for weeks until I found the right cameras to bid for.
-Be patient.
+I stalked eBay for weeks until I found the right camera to bid for.
+Be patient!

 Impossible Project video: guide to buying a vintage SX-70 camera